canada-ca/digital-playbook-guide-numerique/README.md

 Provides practical and detailed guidance to assist the Government of Canada in digital transformation and augmented service delivery, including becoming more agile, open and user-focused.
 Includes task-specific views and interactive features to make it easier to find relevant guidance and to apply it to day-to-day work.

+The Digital Playbook is also an opportunity to experiment with new approaches while reusing as much as possible and contributing back reusable components for others to use (see [Experimental approaches and reusable components](https://canada-ca.github.io/digital-playbook-guide-numerique/docs/en/experimental-approches-reusable-components.html)).

 ## Digital Playbook views

 [Digital Playbook views](https://canada-ca.github.io/digital-playbook-guide-numerique/docs/en/views.html) are generated from the [Digital Playbook dataset](https://github.com/canada-ca/digital-playbook-guide-numerique/blob/master/_data/playbook.json) and can make the Digital Playbook more relevant and easier to use for certain tasks by providing only the information that is relevant to the task and ordering it in a way that makes sense for the user.